FeiYao-Edinburgh/CS-hardware-software/Notes/setupComEnv.md

 ```
 pholmes # home pholmes.
 Run j1;j2;pjasmin in the office.
 geo
-# Change to a directory where you would like work (e.g. cd $RDS/PhD-Edinburgh).
+# Change to a directory where you would like work (e.g. cdr).
 jupy
 # Open http://localhost:8997/ in Google-Chrome
 # For home pjasmin, it is a little bit tricky, see the following.